 USB DIN 1 DIN 2 All |

 Sets which port the Custom Mode transmits its MIDI data to.
 All sends the MIDI data to the USB and both DIN ports.
-Output Port does not affect the MIDI In routing. |
+If Merge is on, MIDI data at the In port will also be sent to your chosen Out port(s). |

 All |